The way we speak can have a big impact on our lives.

 7. Pitch

-This refers to how high or low ones voice is.
+This refers to how high or low your voice is when you speak.

-Speaking without altering pitch results in monotone speech, which is boring to listen too.
+Speaking without altering pitch results in monotone speech, which is boring to listen to.

 Do you need to work on some aspect of your speech?